GaryHo34/canonical-huffman-coding/README.md

-# canonical-huffman-compression
+# Canonical Huffman Compression
-Am implementation of Canonical Huffman coding in C, tailored for compatibility with the Pintos project.
+An implementation of Canonical Huffman Encoder/Decoder in C, compatible for running in Pintos kernel.

 ## Usage